codetalkio/codethoughts.io/posts/2014-02-13-deploying-with-vagrant.md

 #### SSH keys
 Finally, you can now jump back to the vagrant user with `exit`, since the last bit needs to be done in the home folder of the vagrant user.
-We need to setup the authorized SSH keys for the vagrant user so <kbd>vagrant ssh</kbd> works easily using their <a href="https://github.com/mitchellh/vagrant/tree/master/keys/" target="_blank" title="Vagrant standard insecure key pair" alt="Vagrant standard insecure key pair">standard insecure key pair</a>,
+We need to setup the authorized SSH keys for the vagrant user so <kbd>vagrant ssh</kbd> works easily using their <a href="https://github.com/mitchellh/vagrant/tree/master/keys/" target="_blank" rel="noopener noreferrer" title="Vagrant standard insecure key pair" alt="Vagrant standard insecure key pair">standard insecure key pair</a>,

 ```bash
 $ mkdir .ssh